iomete/iom-docs/glossary/pandas-dataframe.md

 ---
 title: Pandas DataFrame
-description: Explore Pandas DataFrame, an open-source library for the Python programming language, providing fast and adaptable data structures and analysis tools ideal for scientific computing, machine learning, and data science.
-Understand how Pandas DataFrame is a user-friendly tool enabling efficient manipulation and analysis of tabular data in rows of observations and columns of variables.
-Discover its capabilities in storing, manipulating, and extracting valuable information from datasets, making it a powerful tool for processing and analyzing data.
+description: Pandas DataFrame is an open-source library, written for the Python programming language, that offers fast and adaptable data structures and analysis tools perfect for scientific computing, machine learning, and data science.
 ---

 # Pandas DataFrame